kaisenlinux/manpages-dev/category/Passwords/crunch.md

        Example 13
        crunch 4 4  + + 123 + -t %%@^
-       the  plus sign (+) is a place holder so you can specify a character set for the character type.  crunch will use the default character set for the character type when crunch encounters a + (plus sign) on the command line.
+       the  plus  sign  (+) is a place holder so you can specify a character set for the character type.  crunch will use the default character set for the character type when crunch en‐ counters a + (plus sign) on the command line.
 You must either specify values for each character type or use the plus sign.
 I.E. if you have two characters types you MUST  either specify values for each type or use a plus sign.
 So in this example the character sets will be: abcdefghijklmnopqrstuvwxyz
        ABCDEFGHIJKLMNOPQRSTUVWXYZ
        123